andrewdpham3/BplusTree/readme.txt

 - The tree has a fanout of exactly 3 at all times.
 Function:
 - Get will find a key and return its corresponding value
-- Put will insert a new key & value into the corrent location if not found
+- Put will insert a new key & value into the correct location if not found
 - Put will update a value if its key is found
 - TODO range
 - An insert on a full leaf node will use the in order pointers to shift numbers over.